UK Stocks-Factors to watch on August 11

-* Says in Q3 will have more information on Suffield and Pelican Lake asset sales
+* Macron faces far-right's Le Pen in May 7 runoff (Adds Danish defence report)

-LONDON Aug 11 Britain's FTSE 100 index is seen opening higher on Monday, with September futures on the index up 0.6 percent at 0625 GMT.
+LONDON Aug 11 Britain's FTSE 100 index is seen opening 40 to 41 points higher, or up 0.6 percent, on Monday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed 30.01 points lower, or 0.5 percent, at 6,567.36 points on Friday.
 It was down 1.7 percent for the week, matching its fall in the previous week.

-* BARCLAYS - The former chief executive of the Financial Times, Rona Fairhead, and the former deputy governor of the Bank of England, Howard Davies, are contesting to be Barclays Plc's BARC.L next chairman, the Sunday Times reported, citing sources.
+* BARCLAYS : The former chief executive of the Financial Times, Rona Fairhead, and the government's favourite troubleshooter, Sir Howard Davies, have emerged as two of the leading contenders to become the new chairman of Barclays, The Sunday Times wrote.

-* LADBROKES PLC - Chief Executive Richard Glynn needs to prove that the British bookmaker's recent strategic moves are bearing fruit when it posts results this week, a top 10 shareholder said, the Sunday Times reported.

-* MITIE GROUP - The company said on Monday it has had a positive start to the year, with good organic revenue growth driven by new and expanded contracts.

 TODAY'S UK PAPERS